 Garbage Collection tuning on a virtual machine does not differ from that on a physical machine.
-Refer to the JIRA Garbage Collection Guide for tips and help on troubleshooting.
+Refer to the Jira Server GC Logs Troubleshooting for tips and help on troubleshooting.
 In the context of managing GC on a VM run JIRA instance, it is recommended to align the number of vCPUs along with theamount of GC threads.

-JIRA Specific Performance Tuning (not specific to VMware)
+JIRA Specific Performance Troubleshooting (not specific to VMware)

-You might also want to refer to the general JIRA Performance Tuning guide, once your VMware configuration has been adjusted and tuned correctly.
+You might also want to refer to the general Performance KB , once your VMware configuration has been adjusted and tuned correctly.

 Hardware performance metrics with esxtop